blund/reflective-c/README.md

 `reflective-C` is an experiment in C reflective programming and metaprogramming.
 This means inspecting the source code and programmatically generating new code from it.
 The current goal of the project is to generate print functions for arbitrary C structs, akin to `deriving Show` in Haskell programs.

-The basic idea is to have a non-intrusive, editor-compatible way of doing metaprogramming in C. `reflective-c` is a library on top of C as opposed to a whole new language.
+The basic idea is to have a non-intrusive, editor-compatible way of doing metaprogramming in C. This is why `reflective-c` is a library on top of C as opposed to a whole new language.

 ## Usage
 When defining your struct, prepend the `BL_REFLECT_PRINT` macro with the name of your struct.